-As the proof of Theorem 1 shows, we use Weitzman's theorem to say that the optimal mechanism has the form of a generalized tiered threshold mechanism.
-However, Weitzman's results do not identify the randomization over the order of checking, not even whether it varies with previous observations by the principal.
+As the proof of Theorem 1 shows, Weitzman's theorem implies that the optimal mechanism has the form of a generalized tiered threshold mechanism.
+However, his results do not identify the randomization over the order of checking, not even whether it varies with previous observations by the principal.
 In Weitzman, if two boxes have the same index, then any randomization over which to check first is equally good, including randomizations that depend on the prizes in previously opened boxes.
-For our model, though, these randomizations are significant as they matter for incentive compatibility.
+For our model, though, these randomizations are crucial for incentive compatibility.
 As discussed in the introduction, all else equal, an agent who is asked earlier for evidence is less likely to receive the good.
 Hence an agent who is more likely to be asked early has less incentive to obey when asked for evidence.
-In other words, Weitzman's theorem identifies the form of the optimal mechanism for some profile of λ_i 's without identifying anything about the randomizations involved.
-The next step is to identify the λ_i 's and characterize the randomizations.
+In short, Weitzman's theorem identifies the form of the optimal mechanism for some profile of $\lambda_i$ 's without identifying anything about the randomizations involved.
+The next step is to identify the $\lambda_i$ 's and characterize the randomizations.

-A key simplification is that we can restrict attention to the simpler class of tiered threshold mechanisms, rather than considering all generalized tiered threshold mechanisms.
+A key simplification is that we can restrict attention to the simpler class of tiered threshold mechanisms, rather than considering generalized tiered threshold mechanisms.
 Intuitively, the application of Weitzman's theorem tells us that the payoff of the principal is not directly affected by the randomizations, so the principal does not directly gain from making these depend on the past history.
-As we will show, having these randomizations depend on the past history does not help with incentive compatibility either, so there is no value to them.
+As we show, such dependence does not help with incentive compatibility either, so there is no value to it.